Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 20th in MLB.

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Rangers have a 4.18 team ERA that ranks 16th among all league pitching staffs.

-- Heaney (9-6 with a 4.16 ERA and 134 strikeouts in 127 2/3 innings pitched) tries for his 10th victory when he makes the start for the Rangers, his 27th of the season.

-- His most recent time out came on Tuesday against the New York Mets, when the left-hander threw 5 1/3 scoreless innings while allowing five hits.
+- In his most recent appearance on Wednesday, July 19, the righty tossed six scoreless innings against the Tampa Bay Rays while surrendering two hits.

-- The 32-year-old has put up a 4.16 ERA and 9.4 strikeouts per nine innings across 26 games this season, while giving up a batting average of .250 to opposing hitters.
+- In 19 games this season, the 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.